IntelliSenseIoT/XserverIoTOnboardTask.NET/examples/2_WriteModbusRegisterAzureDeviceTwin.md

 The example below shows how it can be write a Modbus register via Azure Device Twin.

+### Prerequisites:

+  - Configure IoT Server with IoT Explorer
+  - Create OnboardTasks user group with Control privilege and create onboardtask user (password: onboardtask)
+  - Create OnboardTask and install to IoT Server
+  - Add a property to Device Twin (Syntax: Source>source name|quantity name)
+  - Send desired properties to Device Twin and update desired properties on the IoT Device from Device Twin

 ### Code:

         #region Helpers